What are Lightroom Presets?

 Common ways to use Lightroom presets

+What are Lightroom presets used for?
 The most common way to use Lightroom presets is the processing module.
 That’s why they’re called Lightroom Develop presets.
 In the processing module on the left panel under the navigator window, find the Presets panel.
 Open it by clicking the triangular icon.
 Inside you’ll find several pre-installed folders (collections).
 When you open the presets folder, you’ll see individual presets inside.
 You’ll find your imported presets.
-To use Lightroom, click the preset name, and Lightroom will apply editing instructions from the preset file to the selected image.
+What are Lightroom presets and how to use them?
+To use Lightroom preset, click the preset name, and Lightroom will automatically apply editing instructions from the preset file to the selected image.

 Before you start organizing and editing photos, you first need to import them into the Lightroom catalog.
 This allows Lightroom to track and manage photos.

 The import module gives us a wide range of options for applying to images during the import process.
 For example, renaming an image, creating a preview, tagging, and so on.
-Another very useful option that I regularly use is the ability to apply pre-installation of manifestations to all photos during import.
+Another very useful option that I regularly use is the ability to apply pre-installation of presets to all photos during import what are Lightroom presets use for by me.

 By importing landscape photography, you can apply to all imported photos your most common and versatile preset, such as Natural.
 This makes mass editing easier.
 Or another option is to apply pre-installation of lens correction to all photos.